Beehive: Clay hives

 Clay tiles were the customary homes of kept bees in the eastern end of the Mediterranean.
-Long cylinders of baked clay were used in ancient Egypt, the Middle East and to some extent in Greece, Italy and Malta.
+Long cylinders of baked clay were used in ancient Egypt, the Middle East, and to some extent in Greece, Italy, and Malta.
 They sometimes were used singly, but more often stacked in rows to provide some shade, at least for those not on top.
 Keepers would smoke one end to drive the bees to the other end while they harvested honey.

 Skeps

 Skeps, baskets placed open-end-down, have been used to house bees for some 2000 years.
 Believed to have been first used in Ireland, they were initially made from wicker plastered with mud and dung but after the Middle Ages, almost all were made of straw.
 In northern and western Europe, skeps were made of coils of grass or straw.
 In its simplest form, there is a single entrance at the bottom of the skep.
-Again, there is no internal structure provided for the bees and the colony must produce its own honeycomb, which is attached to the inside of the skep.
-The size of early modern skeps was about a bushel (c.36 litres) to two pecks (c.
-18 litres).
+Again, there is no internal structure provided for the bees and the colony must produce its honeycomb, which is attached to the inside of the skep.
+The size of early modern skeps was about two pecks to a bushel (18 to 36 liters).

-Skeps have two disadvantages: beekeepers cannot inspect the comb for diseases and pests, and honey removal is difficult and often results in the destruction of the entire colony.
+Skeps have two major flaws: beekeepers cannot inspect the comb for diseases and pests, and honey removal is difficult and often results in the destruction of the entire colony.
 To get the honey beekeepers either drove the bees out of the skep or, by using a bottom extension called an eke or a top extension called a cap, sought to create a comb with only honey in it.
 Quite often the bees were killed, sometimes using lighted sulfur, to allow the honeycomb to be removed.
 Skeps could also be squeezed in a vise to extract the honey.